swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 let myOtherUser: User
 // ❌ Still an error as expected
 ```
-> **_NOTE:_** Note that `myOtherUser` could be bound to `some User`, however that would _not_ be an Existential.
-Instead, it just "erases" type information.
-As a result, if it was bound to `some User`, it would have to be initialized at the declaration and then mutation - even if it were a variable - would not be allowed.

 These workarounds, besides producing boilerplate and confusing code, also produce confusing API designs leaving clients to wonder which of the two protocols should be used.
 In other cases, API authors may decide that adding `Identifiable` isn’t worth the added complexity and leave the `User` protocol with no such conformance whatsoever.